 "The mark of a well-educated person is not necessarily in knowing all the answers, but in knowing where to find them."

 Douglas Everett

-Table of contents
+Content

 What is Forex 4

 What affects the Forex market 5

 How a Forex trade works 6

-Trading strategies/Fundamental 8
+Trading strategies 8

-Trading strategies/Technical 9

-Trading Platforms 10
+Trading platforms 10

 How to start trading Forex 11

 What is Forex

-The forex market is the world's largest financial market.

-If you have traveled, you probably already have forex trading experience: when you buy the currency of your destination country while paying with your own currency, that is forex trading.
+The forex market is the world's largest financial market Forex trading occurs from Monday morning in New Zealand until midnight Friday on the west coast of the USA If you have traveled, you probably already have forex trading experience: when you buy the currency of your destination country while paying with your own currency, that is forex trading.
 Forex traders buy and sell currencies for profit or to protect investments.
 An estimated USD 5 trillion is traded daily, most of it speculative.
 The forex market is the world's largest financial market, and since trading is between market participants, there is no "open" or "close" of market except on weekends.

-In other words, forex trading occurs from Sunday 22:00 GMT until Friday 22:00 GMT.
+In other words, forex trading occurs from Monday morning in New Zealand until midnight Friday on the west coast of the USA.
 You might enjoy trading the major currency pairs, or have knowledge about the strength of an exotic currency, or a feel for commodities; some opportunities present themselves to people who keep up with news and events, while others require patient analysis.
 Traders bring their own strengths and preferences to their trading and, over time, create their own trading style.

-Most traded currency pairs: EUR/USD - USD/JPY - GBP/USD - USD/CHF
+Most traded currency pairs EUR/USD USD/JPY GBP/USD USD/CHF

-What affects the Forex market

-People trade forex based on expectations of the future, which are shaped by many factors.
+What affects the Forex market People trade forex based on expectations of the future, which are shaped by many factors.
 Each market participant has their goals; some are companies who are hedging currency exposure to protect their business; some are fundamental traders who focus on factors that affect the strength of whole economies; others are technical traders who look for price patterns to trigger their trades.
 In addition, there are central banks, hedge funds and financial institutions who all bring different goals and interpretations to their trading.
 The various market participants place different weight on information about interest rates, policy (laws), economic announcements and natural or man-made events: all affect expectations and thus market movements.
 Remember that in the forex market, you can profit from down-turns as well as rising prices.

-©Swissquote Ltd | Forex and CFD trading involves a high degree of risk and is not suitable to all investors.
-Any reproduction without the authorization of the editor is prohibited.

 How a Forex trade works

 Similar to your vacation pocket money, forex trading always involves two currencies.
 The base currency is the one you are buying or selling, and its price is given in the quote currency:

+Base currency/Quote currency

+EUR/USD

-Base currency/Quote currency EUR/USD 1/1.0500 One Euro costs 1.05 US dollars.
+1/1.0500 One Euro costs 1.05 US dollars.